gusen1989/gusen1989/README.md

 - 👋 Hi, I’m @gusen1989
 - 👀 I’m interested in  QA .
-- 🌱 I’m currently learning  wadim ksendzov
+- 🌱 I’m currently learning  курс по QA  Vadima ksendzov
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me  a  arunovarsen@gmail.com